 The Law on Youth Participation and Youth policies (Закон за младинско учество и младински политики) adopted in January 2020 envisages establishment of a National Assembly of Youth which is planned to be a body of forms of youth organization that elects youth representatives in the advisory body, creates priorities and policies for youth advocacy and coordinates and follows their work.

-The Law also regulates Local Assembly of Youth.
+The Law also regulates Local Assemblies of Youth.

 According to the Law on Youth Participation and Youth Policies "Youth" are people aged 15 to 29 years.
-The Assembly of Youth is expected to join representatives of the youth organizations, organizations for youth and youth umbrella organizations.
+The Assembly of Youth is expected to consist of representatives of the youth organizations, organizations for youth and youth umbrella organizations.

 The Assembly of Youth is convened by an initiative board of at least two thirds of registered forms of youth organization.
 The Initiative Board is obliged to obligatorily inform all forms of youth organization from the Register for holding the sessions of the Youth Assembly.